 Kroc established a welcoming franchisee arrangement so that he could increase his presence.
 He used the method of charging a 1.9 percent commission on a franchisee's sales, rather than charging a large startup fee.

-Owner of San Diego Padres
+Buying the San Diego Padres

 In 1974, Kroc retired as CEO of MacDonald's and, following his lifelong passion for baseball, bought the San Diego Padres baseball team.
-Although the Padres did not do so well, Kroc was a much-beloved presence at the games, topping their previous attendance record by more than 350,000 in 1974.
+Although the Padres did not do very well, Kroc was a much-beloved presence at the games, topping their previous attendance record by more than 350,000 in 1974.

 After one famously error-laden game against the Houston Astros, he used the stadium's public address system to tell the team's fans, "I suffer with you; I've never seen such stupid ballplaying in my life."
 In 1979 Kroc handed off team operations to Ballard Smith, his son-in-law, but he remained the team owner until his death in 1984.